TheSirCororo/KotlinNativeExample/README.md

 # KotlinNativeExample
-This is example for coding with Kotlin/Native, linking C libraries and comparsion java.net.* with libcurl
+This is example for coding with Kotlin/Native, linking C libraries and comparison java.net.* with libcurl

 ## Running
 ### Running mingw64 (Windows x64) target